bzcheeseman/snapshot_ensemble/README.md

 ensemble.validate(forward=forward, ensemble_size=1, check_correctness=check)

 ```
 It's that simple!
-All you need to do is define a closure (or use the default provided) and a way to compute test
+All you need to do is define a closure (or use the default provided), a forward call (or use the default
-accuracy.
+provided), and a way to compute test accuracy.